-ii.i.
-The City shall apply new assessment growth revenue through a balanced approach of 55% per cent growth revenue to fund new initiatives (business cases and/or capital charters), 20% per cent as contribution to lifecycle reserves, and 25% per cent to offset the base budget property tax requisition.

-- iii.ii.
-Any portion of the 55% per cent of growth revenue not applied to business cases or capital charters during the budget process shall be transferred to the Growth Stabilization Reserve. - iii.
-An annual budgeted transfer to the Growth Stabilization Reserve will be included as part of the base budget to recognize the prior years assessment growth transfer to a maximum of \$2.53.0 million. - iv.
+- b.
+New Property Assessment Growth - i.
+The City shall apply new assessment growth revenue through a balanced approach of 55 per cent growth revenue to fund new initiatives (business cases and/or capital charters), 20 per cent as contribution to lifecycle reserves, and 25 per cent to offset the base budget. - ii.
+Any portion of the 55 per cent of growth revenue not applied to business cases or capital charters during the budget process shall be transferred to the Growth Stabilization Reserve. - iii.
+An annual budgeted transfer to the Growth Stabilization Reserve will be included as part of the base budget to recognize the prior years assessment growth transfer to a maximum of \$3.0 million. - iv.
 An annual transfer of \$800,000 of the prior year's assessment growth tax revenue is committed to fund the Lakeview Accelerator Program to a maximum of \$8,000,000. - v.
-Application of prior years assessment growth revenue may be considered if the proposed annual tax rate increase is in excess of 3.5%.6.5 per cent.
-The funds approved by Council for withdrawal from the prior years unallocated assessment growth shall be only the amount required to limit the tax rate increase to 3.5%.6.5 per cent subject to iv.
+Application of prior years assessment growth revenue may be considered if the proposed annual tax rate increase is in excess of

+3.5 per cent.
+The funds approved by Council for withdrawal from the prior years unallocated assessment growth shall be only the amount required to limit the tax rate increase to 3.5 per cent subject to iv.

-vi.
-Assessment Growth revenue collected in a given year and not applied against the tax base as per v. above shall be made available Growth Stabilization Reserve balances can be utilized for use for one-time operating or capital expenditures at Administration's recommendation or Council's direction.
+- vi.
+Growth Stabilization Reserve balances can be utilized for one-time operating or capital expenditures at Administration's recommendation or Council's direction. - c.

-c.
 Reserves

-- Fraction Reserves and reserve funds are established as required and maintained in accordance with C-FS-01 Financial Reserves Policy. their respective policy as determined by Council.
-Use of reserves is planned and is not considered as an alternate-funding source in place of good financial practice. - ii.
-The Budget will allocate an appropriate level of funds to Reserves in order to maintain services throughout economic cycles, mitigate unexpected events/expenditures and to stabilize tax and utility rates during periods of growth.
+Reserves and reserve funds are established as required and maintained in accordance with C-FS-01 Financial Reserves Policy.
+Use of reserves is planned and is not considered as an alternate-funding source in place of good financial practice.